Photos by Bill Veale Graphics

 With the taste of chocolate lingering on the tongue, it dawns on me, as I bid Yanette goodbye, that Baja California has the right stuff for health and happiness.
 Consider this, life in Baja California paired with dark rich chocolate and luscious red wine from the Guadalupe Valley, a true pairing of love and happy heart.

 Directions: Chocolart, # 343 in the urban area of Ulbrich.
-Take Reforma north, right on Novena, then left on 16 de September.
+Take Reforma north, right on Novena, then left on 16 de Septiembre.
 Google map for more detail.
 Parking behind the shop.

 Chocolart for events and weddings: chocolarteventos(at)gmail.com